fabriziosalmi/alma/docs/USER_GUIDE.md

 ---

-## What is AI-CDN?
+## What is ALMA?

-AI-CDN transforms infrastructure management from code-based IaC (Infrastructure as Code) to **conversation-based infrastructure**.
+ALMA transforms infrastructure management from code-based IaC (Infrastructure as Code) to **conversation-based infrastructure**.
 Instead of writing YAML/Terraform, you describe what you need in natural language.

 ### Key Benefits